Cjensen1967/Bac_suite/README.md

    - Source: [OpenGameArt.org](https://opengameart.org/content/generic-playing-cards)
    - License: CC0 (Public Domain)
    - Location: `/modules/draw-trainer1/assets2/` and `/modules/draw-trainer2/assets2/`
-   - No attribution required - these assets are in the public domain
+   - No attribution required - these assets are in the public domain.

-### Important License Notes

-- While the project's code is unrestricted under The Unlicense, the card assets maintain their original licenses.
-- Users must comply with the CC BY 4.0 license terms when using or distributing the Style 1 cards.
-- The Style 2 cards can be freely used without attribution.
-- See the LICENSE file for complete license texts and details.

-## Customizing Card Assets
+### Customizing Card Assets
 You can customize the application with your own card designs.
 To maintain compatibility:

-### Technical Requirements
+#### Technical Requirements
 1. **File Naming Convention**:
    - Files must follow the pattern: `[suit][value].png`
    - Suits: `clubs`, `diamonds`, `hearts`, `spades`